 We started saving for this about 2 years ago, and we are glad we did – there will be a lot of unexpected expenses along the way!
 Starting early is the right way to go.

-To meet your cash savings goals, try to determine what your needs might be: what size car, housing needs, stay-at-home mom or working mom, etc. It’s tough to answer these questions because the answers are unknown until you get there, so do the best you can, knowing that things may change in the future.
+To meet your cash savings goals, determine your needs: what size car, housing needs, stay-at-home mom or working mom, etc. It’s tough to answer these questions because the answers are unknown until you get there, so do the best you can, knowing that things may change in the future.

 If it makes you feel better, err on the side of caution and save a little extra cash.
-You may also start looking for other methods of saving money so you can increase your monthly savings (eating out less often, dropping premium cable services, etc.).
+You may also start looking for other savings methods to increase your monthly savings (eating out less often, dropping premium cable services, etc.).

 These questions can help you determine your comfort level regarding how much cash you need to keep in your emergency fund.